-One of our customers sells M&A, PE and VC transactions data to investors who want to keep pulse on their markets and make intelligent investment decisions.
+One of our customers sells M&A, PE and VC transaction data to investors who want to keep pulse on their markets and make intelligent investment decisions.

 This customer has found that leads who engaged with any of their tracked keywords are 29% more likely to convert compared to their baseline.
-Leads who talk about certain topics (i.e., blockchain, crowdfunding) and follow certain competitors (@cbinsights) are 50% to 200% more likely to convert compared to their baseline.
+Leads who talk about certain topics (e.g. blockchain, crowdfunding) and follow certain competitors (@CBInsights) are 50% to 200% more likely to convert compared to their baseline.

 In this case, a conversion is someone getting a demo of their platform.